SHEFFIELD SYNCHRONIZED SKATING ACADEMY MEMBER HANDBOOK 2025-2026

 10. Costs

-The Club’s bank details are:
+The Academy bank details are:

 Account name: Sheffield Synchronised Skating Community Account